 4. Website Conversion Tracking

 This is the fourth dashboard in the list and gives you important metrics on website conversion rates.
-This dashboard is useful for tracking spends and returns across advertising channels.
+This dashboard is useful for tracking spending and returns across advertising channels.